microsoft/eslint-plugin-fluentui-jsx-a11y/docs/rules/tag-dismissible-needs-labelling.md

-# This rule aims to ensure that dismissible Tag components have proper accessibility labelling: either aria-label on dismissIcon or aria-label on Tag with role='presentation' on dismissIcon (`@microsoft/fluentui-jsx-a11y/tag-dismissible-needs-labelling`)
+# This rule aims to ensure that dismissible Tag components have proper accessibility labelling: either aria-label on dismissIcon or aria-label on Tag with role on dismissIcon (`@microsoft/fluentui-jsx-a11y/tag-dismissible-needs-labelling`)

 💼 This rule is enabled in the ✅ `recommended` config.